Inflamed Shoulder Treatment

 Many people are probably familiar with the term bursitis.
 Any pain in the shoulder is sometimes mistakenly referred to as bursitis.
-The term bursitis really only means that the part of the shoulder called the bursa is inflamed.
-In reality, there are many different problems that can lead to symptoms from inflammation of the bursa, or bursitis.
+The term bursitis only means that the part of the shoulder called the bursa is inflamed.
+There are many different problems that can lead to symptoms from inflammation of the bursa, or bursitis.
 Impingement is one of those things that can cause bursitis.
-Let’s see how this machine called the shoulder is put together and what might cause a breakdown.

-Usually, there is enough room between the acromion and the rotator cuff so that the tendons slide easily underneath the acromion as the arm is raised.
+Usually, there is enough room between the acromion and the rotator cuff for tendons to slide easily underneath the acromion as the arm is raised.
 But each time the arm is raised, there is a bit of rubbing on the tendons and the bursa between the tendons and the acromion.
 This rubbing, or pinching action, is called impingement.
-Impingement occurs to some degree in everyone’s shoulder, caused by day-to-day activities that we do using the arm above shoulder level.
+Impingement occurs to some degree in everyone’s shoulder, caused by day-to-day activities.

-But continuously working with the arms raised overhead, repeated throwing activities, or other repetitive actions of the arm can cause impingement to become a problem.
+Continuously working with the arms raised overhead, repeated throwing activities, or other repetitive actions of the arm can cause impingement to become a problem.
 Raising the arm tends to force the humerus against the edge of the acromion.
-With overuse this can cause irritation and swelling of the bursa.
+With overuse, this can cause irritation and swelling of the bursa.

 Early symptoms of Impingement Syndrome include:

-- A very reliable sign of impingement is a sharp pain when trying to reach into your back pocket.
+- Sharp pain when trying to reach into your back pocket

 As the process continues, discomfort increases and the joint may become stiffer.
 Sometimes a “catching” sensation is felt when the arm is lowered.
 Weakness and inability to raise the arm may indicate that the rotator cuff tendons are actually torn.

-A posterior capsular stretching program and rotator cuff strengthening program may be started by your physical therapist.
-These programs are simply a set of exercises that will help keep the shoulder strong and flexible and help reduce the irritation from impingement.
-Your therapist will make sure you understand the exercises and are doing them correctly before turning you loose on your own.
+- Physical Therapy: These programs are a set of exercises that will help keep the shoulder strong and flexible and help reduce the irritation from impingement

 Surgery to the shoulder to relieve the constant rubbing of impingement is not uncommon.
-When surgery becomes necessary, the major goal of the surgery is to increase the space between the acromion and the rotator cuff tendons.
+The goal of surgery is to increase the space between the acromion and the rotator cuff tendons.
 The first thing that must be done is to remove any bone spurs under the acromion that are rubbing on the rotator cuff tendons and the bursa.
-Usually a small part of the acromion may be removed as well to give the tendons even more space and allow them to move without rubbing on the underside of the acromion.
+Usually, a small part of the acromion may be removed to give the tendons even more space and allow them to move without rubbing on the underside of the acromion.
 In patients who have an abnormal tilt to the acromion, more of the bone may need to be removed.

-In some cases this can be accomplished using the arthroscope.
-The arthroscope is a small TV camera that can be inserted into joint through a small incision.
-Through other small incisions around the joint the surgeon can insert special instruments to cut and burr away bone while he watches what he is doing on a TV screen.
+In some cases, this can be accomplished using the arthroscope.
+The arthroscope is a small TV camera that can be inserted into the joint through a small incision.
+Through other small incisions around the joint, the surgeon can insert special instruments to cut away bone while observing the operation on a nearby monitor.
 If your surgery is done with the arthroscope you may be able to go home the same day.

-If you are experience pain and symptoms of shoulder impingement, contact us to request an appointment with one of our orthopedic shoulder specialists.
+If you are experiencing pain and symptoms of shoulder impingement, contact us to request an appointment with one of our orthopedic shoulder specialists.
 You can find our offices in Walnut Creek, Concord, San Ramon, and Brentwood.